iree-org/iree/samples/custom_dispatch/vulkan/shaders/README.md

         /tmp/example.vmfb
     ```

-## Udon Kernel Instructions
+## Custom Kernel Match and Replace Scripting Instructions

-(Pronounced U-DO-U, the second `u` is upside-down).
-This is a flow for authoring
+This is a flow for authoring custom dispatches externally alongside match and
-custom dispatches externally alongside match and replace logic that can be fed
-directly into a pre-built `iree-compile`.
+replace logic that can be fed directly into a pre-built version of the compiler.

 In addition to the above steps, when compiling the module, pass in both the
 target module and the transform library implementing the matcher + kernel.